OutlierVentures/QTM-Interface/README.md

   - Intelligent agents II: LLM driven decision making
 - Add advanced optimization procedures
 - Build a web-based UI to create another input option for users that don't want to use the initial spreadsheet model as input --> Increase accessibility
+- Write the documentation for the QTM and radCAD integration

 ## Installation